cweems/frontline-airtable-quickstart/README.md

 This callback receives the `onConversationAdded` and `onParticipantAdded` events from the Conversations service and sets the name of the conversation as well as the participant and participant avatar that is joining the conversation.

 To set them up, go to ***Conversations > Services > Default Frontline Service > Webhooks***.
 Then select the `onConversationAdded` and `onParticipantAdded` events.

+## Data Format
+A sample Airtable template can be found [here](https://airtable.com/shrbXF88oQlRh7ZXh).

+Note that addresses in the `sms` and `whatsapp` columns must be in e164 format, e.g. +1234567890.
+If numbers are formatted differently, the integration may fail to find customers in Airtable when a conversation is initiated from an inbound message.

 ## Integration Limits
 We don't recommend using this integration to support more than 30 Frontline users and/or more than 4000 contacts.
 Here are the details to know: